-Notes: We conduct balancing for each subsample to maintain a randomized M. Standard errors are clustered at the firm level. p<0.01, p<0.05, p<0.1.
-Additional regressors in all columns are the control variables $X{i,t-1}$ (including pre-treatment outcome), industry, year and industry-year FE.
+Notes: We conduct balancing for each subsample to maintain a randomized M. Standard errors are clustered at the firm level. \\\ p<0.01, \\ p<0.05, \ p<0.1.
+Additional regressors in all columns are the control variables $X{i,t-1}$ (including pre-treatment outcome), industry, province, year, industry-year and province-year FE.

-7 Conclusion
+8 Conclusion

-This study is the first to address the misappropriation of R&D subsidies that results from firms' moral hazard behavior after receiving the subsidy.
-Using Chinese data for the period 2001 to 2011, our findings show that misappropriation is a major concern.
+This study is the first to address the misuse of R&D subsidies that results from firms' moral hazard behavior after receiving the subsidy.
+Developing a theoretical framework and using Chinese data for the period 2001 to 2011, our findings show that misappropriation is a major concern.
 About 42% of grantees used R&D funds for non-research purposes, representing 53% of the total amount of R&D subsidies.
 Three stylized facts stand out.
-First, firms choose either (almost) full misappropriation or no misappropriation at all, which may be rationalized by the indivisibility of R&D projects.
-Second, misappropriation declines substantially over time, but still remains a major threat.
+First, firms either choose to misuse funds (almost) entirely or not at all, which may be rationalized by the indivisibility of R&D projects.
+Second, misuse declines substantially over time, but still remains a major threat.
 This decline notably coincides with China's seminal change in innovation policy after 2006 (Naughton 2021).
-Third, in line with our theoretical framework, we find that misappropriation is determined by subsidy size, private internal funds, the rate of return to R&D, and the expected probability of detection and sanctioning costs.
+Third, in line with our theoretical framework, we find that misuse is determined by subsidy size, private internal funds, the rate of return to R&D, and the expected probability of detection and sanctioning costs.
 In addition, minimum cost thresholds for carrying out R&D projects lead to a U-shaped relationship between R&D subsidies and the likelihood of misappropriation.